-6.10 It may only be possible for a student to return to study at certain points in the academic calendar, depending on the particular circumstances of the student and the course of study.

-6.11 If a voluntary break in learning is agreed at any stage of this Procedure, the College will be entitled to request satisfactory evidence that the original concerns have been overcome or are under control, before the student can be re- admitted at a suitable point in the academic year.
+It may only be possible for a student to return to study at certain points in the academic calendar, depending on the particular circumstances of the student and the course of study.
+If a voluntary break in learning is agreed at any stage of this policy, the College will be entitled to request satisfactory evidence that the original concerns have been overcome or are under control, before the student can be re- admitted at a suitable point in the academic year.